 AAA Blasts Automakers for Enabling Distracted Driving

-With three out of four drivers believing hands-free technology is safe to use because of auto and cell phone company propaganda as well as denial, the distracted driving problem grows each year.
+A majority of drivers think hands-free technology is safe to use because of auto and phone company propaganda.
+Distracted driving is growing.

 The largest motoring organization in North America, AAA, is saying that hands-free technology now in widespread vehicle use is not safe and contributes to the Distracted Driving epidemic because of the cognitive distraction it causes.
 While 47 states have banned texting, it turns out that cellphone use is the equivalent of drunken driving.